Alexandria's founded by Alexander

 And then I reach the spot I have been waiting for, the gate through which Alexander was expected to enter Termessos.
 What a view!
 On a clear day, one can see as far as Antalya and the Mediterranean.
 It shows how strong the city's position must have been in this narrow, and they could clearly see their enemies approaching from afar.
 I can picture Alexander facing this siege; he certainly was not afraid.
 What a task that would have been!

 The following fascinating spot is, as always, the theater, originally a Greek construction that the Romans adapted to their standards.
-I marvel at its location, count the five gates on the stage and chuckle at the sight of the windows in the back wall meant to let the wind through and alleviate the pressure on that wall – how ingenious!
+I marvel at its location, count the five gates on the stage, and chuckle at the sight of the windows in the back wall meant to let the wind through and alleviate the pressure on that wall – how ingenious!
 It is said that this theater can only be compared to that of Taormina in Sicily, although the Termessos theater is relatively small, seating only 4200 spectators.

 My scramble continues.
 At times, I have to climb on all fours over the huge building blocks, but it adds to the respect we owe to ancient architects and builders.
 Between the tree tops, I catch a glimpse of the Temple of Artemis (3rd century BC), walking past the back wall of the Bouleuterion, nearly ten meters high; a Heroon for an unknown hero; till I reach the comfortable Roman pavement leading to the central Agora, once the beating heart of the city where grain and fruit, as well as horses and cattle, were bought or exchanged.
-Another surprise awaits me here, for this is the first time I see huge 10 meters-deep water cisterns hidden underneath the pavement (it later appears to be a common practice to store water in mountainous areas).
+Another surprise awaits me here, for this is the first time I see huge 10-meter-deep water cisterns hidden underneath the pavement (it later appears to be a common practice to store water in mountainous areas).
 But this is quite an ingenious idea, solving the space problem in this terrain or during sieges.
 The Greeks who occupied Termessos before the Romans had their own cisterns in other locations, and I find one just alongside the trail I am following.

 There are more remains of buildings to be found, like this one labeled as Corinthian Temple and Stoa of Attalus, two stories high, just like the Temple of Zeus I saw earlier.
 The Corinthian Temple takes its name from the Corinthian capitals on the outside columns.
-It measured some 10 x 10 meters with walls over a meter thick, making it the largest temple of Termessos.
+It measured some 10 x 10 meters with walls over a meter thick, making it the largest temple of Termessos

 The site could be made more attractive to the tourist when so many of the walls are still standing, but then it would also lose part of its charm, which is to discover the buildings on your own as if you were the only one to have found them!